vaimo/composer-patches/README.md

 2. vendor - uses vendor path
 3. project - uses project path

+This is particulary useful when `targeted/package` introduces it's own file mapper mechanism that is triggered by composer events (which might mean that files are copied away from the re-install package before patch applier kicks in).

 ## Patches Exclude: configuration

 In case some patches that are defined in packages have to be excluded from the project (project has